 Opera Fusion: New Works

-Opera Fusion: New Works, now in its third year, is a program whose goal is to contribute to the vitality of opera in North America through the development and production of new operatic works.
+Opera Fusion: New Works is a program whose goal is to contribute to the vitality of opera in North America through the development and production of new operatic works.
 Funded by a grant from The Andrew W. Mellon Foundation, Opera Fusion: New Works offers composers or composer/librettist teams the opportunity to workshop an opera during a 10-day residency.

-DOUBT (November 3-13, 2011) by composer Douglas Cuomo and librettist John Patrick Shanley).
+DOUBT (November 3-13, 2011) by composer Douglas J. Cuomo and librettist John Patrick Shanley.
 The opera was commissioned by Minnesota Opera and received its world premiere there on January 26, 2013.
+Learn more here.

 CHAMPION (October 18-28, 2012) by composer Terence Blanchard and librettist Michael Cristofer.
-Champion was co-commissioned by Opera Theatre of St. Louis and Jazz St. Louis.
-The world premiere of OTSL took place on June 15, 2013.
+Champion was co-commissioned by Opera Theatre of St. Louis and Jazz St. Louis, and the world premiere took place on June 15, 2013.

 The program is a collaboration between Cincinnati Opera and the University of Cincinnati College-Conservatory of Music (CCM) Opera program, building on a successful four-year partnership through The Corbett Foundation Opera Fusion Program.
 The co-artistic directors of Opera Fusion: New Works are Marcus Küchle, Director of Artistic Operations of Cincinnati Opera, and Robin Guarino, J. Ralph Corbett Chair of CCM Opera.